marginankola/summerinternship2024_D23IT167/README.md

 ### Day-4:

 ● Created media queries for tablet and mobile view.<br/>
 ● Also used javascript for creating pop-up navbar for website.

+## Complition

+This was my 4-weeks as a web development intern, I dedicated myself to honing my skills in HTML, CSS, and JavaScript.
+Additionally, I delved into learning about responsive design and best practices for optimizing website performance.
+This valuable experience has not only solidified my existing knowledge but has also expanded my understanding of industry trends and practical application.
+I am looking forward to leveraging these new skills to further my career in web development and design.